Silence

 I played at Playground Poker Club in Kahnawà:ke for fourteen years — since the room opened in 2010.
 I was a losing patron overall.
 The operator's financial interest in my continued play was never in dispute.
 In March 2024, I raised a customer-service complaint with Playground management.
 In October 2024, I drove two hours for a planned session and discovered, when my card would not read at a slot machine, that I had been silently banned.

 No written notice.
 No stated cause.
 No review mechanism.
-Two years and 11 executive-level written requests later, I have received no written response on the merits.
+Two years and 14 executive-level written requests later, no written answer on the merits has been produced.
+The licensee's first direct written reply arrived on 2026-04-30, offered a conversation, and put no element of cause, scope, or process on paper.

 This site is the record.